Crystal2005-cyber/C-Codes/README.md

 C++ supports OOP principles such as encapsulation, inheritance, polymorphism, and abstraction, which promote modularity, reusability, and maintainability of code.

-Some of the codes are :
+Some of the codes include the following queries :

 1. Write a simple C++ program to find the greatest among four given numbers.
 Example: int A=100, B=222, C=33, D=555.